amylouiseee/horse-app/README.md

 - Enter the command 'npm run start'
 - In a browser, navigate to 'http://localhost:3000/'

+## Unit tests
+### About the tests
+- Both task 1 and 4 have a unit test located in '/__tests__/HorseList.test.tsx'
+- Just a note: The unit tests are fairly basic.
+I wanted to strike a decent balance between testing and actual code produced.
+If I had more time I would have tested validation, accessibility, api responses etc.
+- Given more time I also wold have included integration tests

 ## Assumptions made/design decisions 👩‍🎨
 - I have changed the file directory name for the API so the file structure looks cleaner
 - Using Tailwind CSS for basic formatting as it is quick to set up
 - No extra input validation needed to be made for adding horses, except for name being mandatory
-- Skipped adding pagination for time's sake, but this would be a must if I had the time
+- Skipped adding pagination to the list for time's sake, but this would be a must if I had the time
+- I went for code quality instead of finishing all the tasks, it was more important for me to produce legible, documented code.

 ### Implementations made
 - List horses